jeff-hykin/ible/documentation/checklist.md

     - public help thrust
     - hosted CMU

+Consider:
+- how to do markers
+    - `m` for instant marker
+- how to update the end-time of the segment
+    - if untouched, have it update with the video time
+    - enter to create
+    - enter again to save
+- how to handle video "done" for both labeling and verification
+- how to do CSV format (including escaping)

+Major Chonological Changes:
+- DONE: publish as npm package
+- get video ID's thing working
+- video centric data format as JSON
+    - upload
+    - download
+- display video speficic data
+- add settings modal
+    - username input box, goes directly
+    - if no username is set, ask for an email (modal popup)
+    - make observer non-editable in obsever view
+    - allow the username to be set from the URL
+        - remove it from the URL as soon as it gets set
+    - change username input somewhere other than on the observation, hide it from the editor view
+- CSV upload/download
+    - will I remove the format demonstration?
+(JSON)

 Say in paper:
 - "in an effort to reduce label noise" (citations) we
     - restrict labels to lowercase letters numbers and dashes